bacalhau-project/bacalhau/docs/intro.md

 💥 You can integrate with services running on nodes to run a jobs, such as on [DuckDB](https://docs.bacalhau.org/examples/data-engineering/DuckDB/).

-📚 Bacalhau operates on a network of **open compute resources** made available to serve any data processing workload.
-With Bacalhau you can batch process petabytes (quadrillion bytes) of data.
+📚 Bacalhau operates at scale over parallel jobs.
+You can batch process petabytes (quadrillion bytes) of data.

 🎆 You can auto-generate art using a [Stable Diffusion AI model](https://www.waterlily.ai/) trained on the chosen artist’s original works.